 - Advise the patient to tell their healthcare provider if they experience:

 ο pain or tenderness severe enough to require treatment with pain medication or interfere with daily activity.

 ο bruising and/or hematoma or a persistent nodule at the injection site.

 Advise the patient to report new or worsening constipation to their healthcare provider and seek immediate medical care if signs and symptoms of an ileus occur [Warnings and Precautions (5.2)].

 Advise the patient that hypersensitivity reactions may occur up to 7 days or longer following SUSTOL administration.
 Inform the patient of the signs and symptoms of hypersensitivity reactions, and have them seek immediate medical care should signs and symptoms occur [see Warnings and Precautions (5.1, 5.3)].

 Advise the patient of the possibility of serotonin syndrome, especially with concomitant use of SUSTOL and another serotonergic agent such as medications to treat depression and migraines.
 Advise the patient to seek immediate medical attention if the following symptoms occur: changes in mental status, autonomic instability, neuromuscular symptoms with or without gastrointestinal symptoms [see Warnings and Precautions (5.4)].

-SUSTOL® is a registered trademark of Heron Therapeutics, Redwood City, CA 94063
+SUSTOL® is a registered trademark of Heron Therapeutics, San Diego, CA 92121

 SUSTOL® (sus' tol)